LDAWG-a11y/a11yWebApp/src/guides/using-a-portable-stylesheet-across-the-web.md

 ## Why do some sites have no focus indicator?

-I know that many users rely on a good visual focus indicator so they can see where they have tabbed to on a webpage, I also know that many sites completely remove them, as the developers, designers or other stakeholders thing they look unsightly or don't match the site's design.
+I know that many users rely on a good visual focus indicator so they can see where they have tabbed to on a webpage, I also know that many sites completely remove them, as the developers, designers or other stakeholders think they look unsightly or don't match the site's design.
 This is hostile towards many users that rely upon them, as without them navigation is pretty much impossible.

 Not all designers and developers do this, there are some good folks out there, some I have worked with, who would never do this, but, sadly they're a minority.